He is Still Good

 They were the years that produced those fears of letting myself feel happy.
 They were the years that I spent building up a sturdy wall around my heart so I never had to feel anything too deeply.

 Toward the end of those years, I started seeing a counselor.
 One day during our session, I started spouting off my typical I-feel-stuck-and-numb complaints (basically the theme of my 20’s).
 I was at the beginning of my dating relationship with my husband and I was cautious and careful and refusing to let those blissful little butterflies anywhere near my stomach.

-She explained to me that if our life were a straight, horizontal line and we were to plot the experiences and emotions of our life along that line, it would be filled with curves of joys arching up above the line and the dips of sorrows reaching down below the line (see the beautiful visual I created for you below).
+She explained to me that if our life were a straight, horizontal line and we were to plot the experiences and emotions of our life along that line, it would be filled with curves of joys arching up above the line and the dips of sorrows reaching down below the line.
 But sometimes, when the lows feel too low, we try to push them up closer to that straight line, making them feel less painful, less low.
 But as we do that, we lessen the reach of our highs above the line as well.
 We just make ourselves feel a little less each time.
 And we don’t even realize that as we numb ourselves to the feeling of the lows, we are also numbing ourselves to the feelings of the highs.

 In other words, we just feel a whole lot less of anything.
 Along with the bad, we can also diminish the good.

 So, when the news of our baby and our house hit all in one day, I felt an immediate temptation to move right back into that place of this-is-why-you-shouldn’t-let-yourself-get-excited-about-anything.
 I almost went back there.
 I almost went back to that dead, numb, broken place.